-Patti G. Weinberg, RPA, MPS
+Patti G. Weinberg, PA, MPS

 Vice President, Medicaid/State Healthcare Assessment Programs

-Prior to her current position, Ms. Weinberg was a Project Director at the Medical and Health Research Association (MHRA) responsible for the administration of over $100 million in funding which supported 300 direct service, evaluation and planning contracts funded with Ryan White CARE Act Title I for New York City.
+Prior to her current position, Ms. Weinberg was a Project Director at the what was formerly Medical and Health Research Association (MHRA) responsible for the administration of over $100 million in funding which supported 300 direct service, evaluation and planning contracts funded with Ryan White CARE Act Title I for New York City.
 She has directed the AIDS Initiative of the New York City Health and Hospitals Corporation where she was responsible for the coordination of HIV programs in the 11 New York City municipal hospitals, Diagnostic and Treatment Centers, and chronic care HIV programs.
 She has spent a significant amount of time providing technical assistance to both facilities and community based providers regarding HIV program management.
 A registered Physician’s Assistant, Ms. Weinberg began her career in health care as a clinician for the Chemical Dependency program at Beth Israel Medical Center.

 Ms. Weinberg was awarded a Bachelor of Arts Degree from Rutgers, the State University of New Jersey, and the New School for Social Research awarded her a Masters Degree of Professional Studies in Hospital Administration.
 She also holds a Physician’s Assistant Degree from the United States Public Health Services Hospital on Staten Island, NY.